 The period soon after death can seem like a strange thing.
 During this time, the body undergoes various changes, shifting from living to being completely dead.
 While some of these changes—such as stiffening and changing color—are seen on crime TV shows, others seem a bit far-fetched for even the human body.

 Still, the things corpses can do are shocking and a bit creepy.
-From giving birth to having an awareness that it’s dead, the changes that occur in the body after death seem almost too unrealistic to be true.
-The following list is not for the faint of heart, or stomach.
+From giving birth to an awareness that it’s dead, the changes that occur in the body after death seem almost too unrealistic to be true.
+The following list is not for the faint of heart—or stomach.

-Stories of dead bodies sitting straight up have been told throughout the years—yet the probability of such drastic movement occurring is slim to none.
+Stories of dead bodies sitting straight up have been told for many years—yet the probability of such drastic movement occurring is slim to none.
 The body can, however, make slight movements after death.
-Though the movements do not at all resemble ones that a person would do while alive, they can still be startling for those around them.
+Though the movements do not resemble ones that a person would do while alive, they can still be startling for those around them.

-Cadavers can do such things such as twitch, move, and even clench muscles.
-This occurs because the muscles of the body are still receiving nerve signals to contract or even relax, causing it to seem as if the corpse is moving despite being dead.
+Cadavers can do such things as twitch, move, and even clench muscles.
+This occurs because the body’s muscles are still receiving nerve signals to contract or even relax, causing the corpse to appear as if it is moving despite being dead.
 Once the adenosine triphosphate (ATP) is depleted, the body will make its final movements, which can be seen in fingers clenching, hands moving, toes wiggling, and muscles twitching.
 Another factor in strange movements is how the person died.
-If there is excess calcium, a change in temperature, or, in some cases, a violent death or even electrocution, the body can demonstrate such movements.
+If there is excess calcium, a temperature change, or, in some cases, violent death or even electrocution, the body can demonstrate such movements.